Human Meat: 33+ Best Cannibal Movies

 A superbly odd black comedy horror, Spider Baby stars Lon Chaney, Jr. as the caretaker of three siblings in a rotting mansion who all share the same genetic disease that makes them regress into animal primitivism once they reach puberty.
 The title refers to one of the three children, a girl in her late teens who eats bugs and moves with the grace of a spider.
 When a lawyer comes to investigate conditions at the mansion, he is murdered and dumped in the basement, where he is eaten by the deadly denizens there, for apparently there are far more than three family members suffering from this genetic disease.

-Porcile (1969)
+Pigsty (1969)

-Released in Italy as Pigsty, this film unravels two related stories, only one of which involves cannibalism.
+Released in Italy as Porcile, this film unravels two related stories, only one of which involves cannibalism.
 In that segment, a man who wanders amid the volcanic wastelands around Mt.
 Etna joins a band of murderous cannibals.
 At the end as he faces execution, he proclaims: “I killed my father, I ate human flesh and I quiver with joy.”
 Time Out says “The story is about the human capacity of destruction and a rebellion against the social prerequisites implied against it.”

 Slave of the Cannibal God (1972)